xLevix/xLevix/README.md

 ### ✨&nbsp; About Me

 I am a 3rd year student (6th semester).
 I am looking for a job as a backend developer or full-stack developer.
-I am characterized by ambition and fast learning.
-I have created many individual projects for self-development (available on GitHub) such as: Cinema project (Spring+React), Chat and File Explorer written reactively with RxJava using JavaFx as GUI.